politicalphysicist/politicalphysicist.github.io/content/Politics/brexit.md

 Title: You Don't Have to Like Brexit, But You do Have to Live With it
 Date: 2016-06-25 00:30
 Tags: UK, EU, British Politics, Europe, Brexit
 Summary: Well, the vote was for Brexit.
-I can't say I'm a fan of the EU, but I take no join in this outcome.
+I can't say I'm a fan of the EU, but I take no joy in this outcome.
 With its narrative of out-of-control immigration, the interfering outsiders, and Britain no longer being Great thanks to the burdens of the EU.
 It was not a pleasant campaign for those of us on the Left.
 However, the vote happened.
 We don't have to like it or agree with it, but we have to accept it.

 Well, the vote was for Brexit.
 I am stating this as a fact, not meaning to place any particular mourning or celebration in it.
 I can't say I'm a fan of